Thoughts on Facebook’s 9 plans to curb election interference

 —

-- Political ad reviews – “We will strengthen our ad review process for political ads.
+Four: Political ad reviews – “We will strengthen our ad review process for political ads.
 To be clear, it has always been against our policies to use any of our tools in a way that breaks the law — and we already have many controls in place to prevent this.
 But we can do more.
 Most ads are bought programmatically through our apps and website without the advertiser ever speaking to anyone at Facebook.
 That’s what happened here.
 But even without our employees involved in the sales, we can do better.”

 TC – The lack of stronger oversight of political ad buying given the contentious 2016 U.S. presidential election may have been one of Facebook’s most obvious mistakes.
 It needs to do a better job of understanding when scale isn’t an excuse for weak monitoring of this highly sensitive type of advertising.
 Facebook has long touted its ability to influence people, but didn’t put sufficient safeguards in place to prevent unethical or illegal influence campaigns.